grandcircusco/cheatsheets/java/mvc-setup-mongodb.md

 ### 2. IMPORT INTO ECLIPSE
 * In Eclipse, select File > Import
 * Select Existing Gradle Project
-* For Project root rirectory, select the unzipped folder that you downloaded.
+* For Project root directory, select the unzipped folder that you downloaded.
 Click finish.
 * Wait for the import to complete.
 There is a progress bar near the bottom-right of Eclipse.

 ### 3. ADD GRADLE DEPENDENCIES